Top 10 Best iPhone X Wallet Cases: Which Is Right for You?

-Apple calls their new mold-breaking iPhone X the future of smartphones.
+Apple calls their mold-breaking iPhone X the future of smartphones.

-Last year’s iPhone 7 has a smaller screen, a weaker processor, and less sophisticated cameras.
-This makes it a thing of the past.
+And they’re right.
+After all, the numeral-based iPhone models have smaller screens, weaker processors, and less sophisticated cameras.
+This will inevitably make them a thing of the past.

-You know what else is a thing of the past?
+Know what else is a thing of the past?
 Wallets.

 The convenience of digital payment methods like Apple Pay and Bitcoin mean you can slim down your everyday carry to just your ID, a few credit cards, and some cash if you absolutely have to.